iSECPartners/Introspy-iOS/README.md

 stored on the device (actually one in each application's folder).
 This database can be fed to a Python script call Introspy-Analyzer in order to generate HTML reports that make it a lot easier to review the data collected by the tracer.
+The script will also analyze and flag dangerous API calls in order to facilitate the process of identifying vulnerabilities within iOS applications.

 Introspy-Analyzer is hosted on a separate repository: https://github.com/iSECPartners/Introspy-Analyzer